You are here

 But what’s the real story?

-“It was the Mary who anointed the Lord with ointment, and wiped His feet with her hair, whose brother Lazarus was sick” (John 11:2 NASB).
+“It was the Mary who anointed the Lord with ointment, and wiped His feet with her hair, whose brother Lazarus was sick” (John 11:2).

-Both Luke's and John's gospels include an account of this story.
-But in John, the unnamed woman is identified as Mary, sister of Martha and Lazarus.
-However, the status of Luke 7's unnamed woman’s as a sexually disgraced woman, a prostitute, is so unquestioned that some scholars argue that she must not be the same woman as the Mary in John's account.
+John’s Gospel includes an account of the same story, and the unnamed woman is identified as Mary, sister of Martha and Lazarus.
+However, the unnamed woman’s status as a sexually disgraced woman, a prostitute, is so unquestioned that some scholars argue that the unnamed woman in Luke 7 must be a different woman from the Mary in John’s corresponding story.
 This creates two discordant parallel gospel accounts and would mean that:

 1. Jesus was twice invited to a Pharisee’s home to eat, on separate occasions.